 Common optimization-inducted issues:

 Witch-hunting performance issues can lead to opposite effect when changes applied actually make the situation worse.

-- applying 3x 2x bigger images designed for high density screens like Retina on iPhone to all the users, even those on fast 3g connection and mid-tier device with no quality different between 3x and 1x images
+- applying 3x 2x bigger images designed for high density screens like Retina on iPhone to all users, even those on fast 3g connection and mid-tier devices with no quality difference between 3x and 1x images

-- lazy loading of in viewport images making them discoverable by the browser late on - after downloading and executing lazy load js library
+- lazy loading of in viewport images making them discoverable by the browser later on - after downloading and executing the lazy load js library

 Top quick wins

-A few quick wins from my experience especially helpful for ecommerce websites.
-One of my favorites is the hero image that surprisingly is rarely used and can give great results in an implementation time to value aspect.
+A few quick wins from my experience are especially helpful for ecommerce websites.
+One of my favorites is the hero image that surprisingly is rarely used and can give great results in the implementation of a time to value aspect.

 Hero image for LCP (Largest Contentful Paint)

 Every page has a main image covering most of the viewport on mobile.
-For a ecommerce website that would be:
+For an ecommerce website that would be:

-- first product image from gallery on a product page
+- the first product image from a gallery on a product page

-- category page banner or a first product listing image
+- a category page banner or a first product listing image

-LCP metric measures the time that is required to download that image.
-Often browsers discover such images late in the render cycle when they already using all of the device bandwidth to download other resources like tracking scripts.
+The LCP metric measures the time that is required to download that image.
+Often browsers discover such images late in the render cycle when they are already using all of the device's bandwidth to download other resources like tracking scripts.

 By adding a hint for the browser we can make sure that its download will begin early on.

-Read more in great article about how to preload hero images
+Read more in a great article about how to preload hero images

-- how to analyze performance using Google Chrome performance tab
+Coming soon is a more technical and in-depth write-up: how to analyze performance using Google Chrome performance tab.